Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 Most people we work with end up in the table 2 to table 6 range.
 Don’t despair; it is still a good premium rate (as you will see later in the article).
 Moreover, don’t worry if you are declined; we still have life insurance options for you.

 You can search for premiums yourself.
 Just enter some pertinent information like your date of birth.
-Change the “health class” to “standard”.
-Note: the premium will likely be a tad higher compared to the rates you will see, but they will give you a decent idea about costs.
+Change the “health class” to “standard.”
+Note: the actual premium will be higher compared to the rates you will see, but they will give you a decent idea about costs.

-(Also, note that we will reserve the right to give you a call or text message, but we aren’t one of those agencies to keep calling and bothering you.
+(Also, note that we will reserve the right to give you a call or text message, but we aren’t one of those agencies that keep calling and bothering you.

 Simplified Life Insurance Underwriting For Those With Bipolar Disorder

-These face amounts are good for people who don’t work, on SSDI because of their bipolar, have bipolar 1, among other factors.
+These face amounts are good for people who don’t work, are on SSDI because of their bipolar, have bipolar 1, or have severe bipolar disorder, among other factors.

 Usually, the main factors in the decision, as we discussed, are: